-The first year you follow courses worth 60 ECTS.
+The first year you follow courses which constitute 60 ECTS.
 Courses, schedules and study plans depend on your specialisation.
 All master’s students follow two compulsory research method courses in their first semester: BIO300A Academic Writing (5 ECTS) and BIO300B Biostatistics (5 ECTS).

-The second year is devoted to working with your master's thesis, which is also worth 60 ECTS.
+The second year is devoted to working on your master's thesis, which also constitutes 60 ECTS.
 Having a whole year dedicated to the thesis gives you the chance to really focus on your own independent scientific work.

 You choose your master’s topic from available master’s projects in biology or you can find a suitable subject in cooperation with your supervisor.

 This programme is for students who are reflective, critical and inquisitive about nature.
 You will be trained to think creatively and beyond the standard explanatory models and disciplinary boundaries.
 You will also learn the most common research methods within field-based, experimental and theoretically-oriented research of ecosystems.

 With a master’s degree in Biology, you will:

 - contribute to understanding the issues that are important in natural resource management and provide relevant knowledge in conservation and management issues.